Graphic Communications at Bergen Community College

 Want to know more about the career opportunities in this field?
 Check out the Careers in Graphic Communications section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the graphic communication majors at Minneapolis College of Art and Design.
+Take a look at the following statistics related to the make-up of the graphic communication majors at Bergen Community College.

-The following table and chart show the race/ethnicity for students who recently graduated from Minneapolis College of Art and Design with a bachelor's in graphic communication.
+The following table and chart show the race/ethnicity for students who recently graduated from Bergen Community College with a associate's in graphic communication.

 |Race/Ethnicity||Number of Students|